 When the art school secretary began a game of phone-tag with me, I was a little concerned that maybe I’d missed a requisite, was a credit shy, or was suffering from some other graduation impediment.
 As the game continued and we kept missing each other’s calls, I really started to worry.
 I was so close; I was so ready to be done, oh crap, what’s wrong?!

-The day I finally got a hold of her, literally the first words out of my mouth were, “Am I in trouble?”
+The day I finally got a hold of her, the first words out of my mouth were literally, “Am I in trouble?”

 Literally, her first words in response were, “Well, they’re not going to press charges.”